m-matejova/XAI_selection/README.md

 ## 🚀 Usage

-The project includes all the necessary materials to reproduce the results mentioned in the study.
+The project includes all the necessary materials to reproduce the results mentioned in the study: M. Matejová, J. Paralič: A Multi-Criteria Decision Making Approach for the Selection of Explainable AI Methods